The taxonomy of SCA challenges

 Here we have the same issue as above, but the user has a “dumb-phone” with the option of receiving SMS.
 Boku doesn’t fully work without a data connection to the device, but it is worth investigating if they can help you with SIM swap fraud in your country.

-Of course, in addition to these issues there are several potential problems with SCA linked to accessibility that are not included in the descriptions above.
-These are problems which are more general than the purely security related issues above.
+Of course, in addition to these issues, there are several potential problems with SCA linked to accessibility that are not included in the descriptions above.
+These are problems that are more general than the purely security related issues above.
 How we in Okay try to work with the accessibility interfaces available on modern smartphones while not lowering security is a topic for a different blog post.